Insurance For Online Therapy: Support Mental Health With Therapy Sessions

 To better understand how insurance may be able to help you pay for therapy, we'll first explore types of medical insurance available and what they cover.
 In the United States, individuals seeking medical coverage often have a few options available to them.
 These might include:

-Individual plans: For those individuals whose employers do not offer health coverage, who are self-employed, or who would prefer to find health insurance coverage on their own, other options are available.
+For those individuals whose employers do not offer health coverage, who are self-employed, or who would prefer to find health insurance coverage on their own, other options are available.
 Health insurance marketplace plans are one such alternative.
 These plans are available through the Affordable Care Act (ACA) and can be purchased via the individual’s state health exchange, which may be accessed through HealthCare.gov.
 Individuals can also explore the possibility of buying coverage directly from their chosen insurance company.
+With some health insurance plans, individuals may also be able to find a therapist that suits their needs, whether through in-network providers or covered telehealth services.

-Medicaid and Medicare plans: Those with incomes that fall below a certain threshold or who are 65 years old or older may qualify for medical benefits via Medicaid or Medicare, respectively.
+Those with incomes that fall below a certain threshold or who are 65 years old or older may qualify for medical benefits via Medicaid or Medicare, respectively.
+These programs may cover therapy sessions, depending on eligibility and specific plan details.
 State Medicaid agencies and the United States Social Security Administration can provide further information about qualifications and coverage, as well as details on how to apply for and enroll in a plan.
 The Children’s Health Insurance Program may also be an option for obtaining coverage for children.

 Whether a health insurance plan covers mental health care, including online therapy, may depend on a variety of factors.
+In some cases, insurance may also cover online therapy sessions, but the level of coverage varies depending on the plan and provider.
 For those enrolled in plans through their state’s health insurance marketplace, insurance providers are required to cover mental health services.
 The extent of this coverage may vary, though.

 Getty